Awilekong/Kinova-Python-Wrapper/Readme.md

 - **Parameter validation**: All APIs perform parameter validation and will raise exceptions for invalid input
 - **Trajectory planning**: Keep the number of waypoints reasonable for trajectory motion to avoid timeouts
 - **Inverse kinematics**: Inverse kinematics may have multiple solutions; providing an initial guess helps convergence
+- **Coordinate transformation**: Ensure coordinate mapping and translation vector settings are correct
+- **Data replay**: Confirm robot is in a safe position before replaying

 ---